abayala/T2_P5_MPC/README.md

 }
 ```

-Where it can be observed that the cte, delta actator effect and epsi error are the ones with most weight.
+Where it can be observed that the cte, delta actuator effect and epsi error are the ones with most weight.
 I also added a reference velocity term to avoid the car stopping in the curves, this is the ref_v = 60 km/h

 Some important comments of the next part of the code